Sorrow446/mp4tag.cr/README.md

 ```

 ## Thank you
-- npn from the Crystak Discord for help parsing MP4 boxes.
+- npn from the Crystal Discord server for help parsing MP4 boxes.